alexpdp7/alexpdp7/misc/self-hosting.md

 There were significant documentation and support resources so that you could own your blog.

 I believe that running your own email is increasingly difficult.
-What is the incentive to improve the situation if GMail will provide a good service for free?
+What is the incentive to improve the situation if GMail will provide a good gratis service?

 The incentive is that Microsoft and Google control email, and email stagnates and sucks compared to other services that are closed and not interoperable.